bsobocki/SaveReceipt/README.md

 <p align="center"> <img src="./assets/docs_img/verticalMarginMathExplanation.png" alt="Trigonometric calculation diagram" /> </p>

-Those calculations are used to connect blocks into one line.
+Those calculations are used to connect two blocks into one line.
 For every text block `A` we search for the block that should be connected.\
 It means, that we take coord `x` for each block (let's named it `B`) and check whether calculated `y` matches coord `B.y`.
 If they matches then this is the block we are looking for.\
 We treats it as a function run for specific taxt block `A`, that takes variable `x` (`B.x`) and returns expected `y`.
 Then we check if `B.y` matches calculated `y` (including error - reading receipts with OCR is not perfect).